Erikzaksf/stack-clone/README.md

   * Users can vote on questions
   * Users can vote on answers
 * Answers:
-  * Logged in Users can create/edit/read/delete answers
-  * Logged out users cannot see/interact with answers
   * Best answer
 * Scopes
   * Sort questions by most recent